-There is а particular part of the visual field. denominated the blind spot, which does not map onto to photoreceptors in each eye.
-The easiest way to detect the blind spot is to close one eye and slowly move a small object in the opposite hemifield until object disappears.

-Under normal circumstances, we are not aware of the blind spot, i.e., we have the subjective feeling that we can see the entire field in front of us (even with one eye closed).
+There is a part of the visual field projection in each eye, denominated the blind spot, which does not to map onto photoreceptors.
+The easiest way to detect the blind spot is to close one eye and slowly move a small object in the opposite hemifield until the object disappears.
+Under normal circumstances, we are not aware of the blind spot, i.e., we have the subjective feeling that we can see the entire field in front of us (even with one eve closed).
 This is because the brain fills in and compensates for the lack of receptors in the blind spot.
 This fill-in process introduces the notion that our visual perception is a constructive process whereby our brains build an interpretation of the outside world.
 We will return to the notion of vision as a subjective construction when we discuss visual consciousness.